Training Workshop Descriptions

 Small Group Dinosaur Child Social Skills Group Leader Training (ages 3-6) (Treatment)

-This 3-day workshop will present in depth the Dina Dinosaur Child Social Skills, Emotional Regulation & Problem Solving Training for Children designed by Dr. Webster-Stratton to help young children who have behavior problems.
+This workshop will present in depth the Dina Dinosaur Child Social Skills, Emotional Regulation & Problem Solving Training for Children designed by Dr. Webster-Stratton to help young children who have behavior problems.
 The program focuses on ways to promote children’s emotional literacy, anger management, appropriate conflict management strategies, expected classroom behaviors, and positive social skills or friendship behaviors with other children and adults.

 The workshop will cover methods for working with small groups of children including role play, rehearsal, video and live modeling, group discussion and small group activities.
 The intervention program is appropriate for use by therapists with small groups of children with behavior problems either in mental health centers as “pull out” programs in schools.
 The program has been shown to be effective in four randomized control group studies with families of children with Oppositional Defiant Disorder and Conduct Disorder.